sad-course/seif-django/CONTRIBUTING.md

-# This guied will help you to configure the environment to develop
+# This guide will help you to configure the environment to develop

 ## Getting started